mvysny/vaadin-boot/README.md

 ## Testing

+It is very easy to test Vaadin-based apps.
+We will test using [Karibu-Testing](https://github.com/mvysny/karibu-testing/).
-Test using [Karibu-Testing](https://github.com/mvysny/karibu-testing/) - you don't have to start Jetty to test your app:
+The browserless testing technique has numerous advantages over testing in a browser: you don't have to start the browser, and you don't have to start Jetty to test your app:

 ```java
 public class MainViewTest {